Romania and the euro

-Romania's national currency is the leu.
+Romania's national currency is the leu / RON.
 After Romania joined the European Union (EU) in 2007, the country became required to replace the leu with the euro once it meets all four euro convergence criteria, as stated in article 140 of the Treaty on the Functioning of the European Union.
-As of 2022, the only currency on the market is the leu and the euro is not yet used in shops.
+As of 2025, the only currency on the market is the leu and the euro is not yet used.
 The Romanian leu is not part of the European Exchange Rate Mechanism (ERM II), although Romanian authorities are working to prepare the changeover to the euro.
 To achieve the currency changeover, Romania must undergo at least two years of stability within the limits of the convergence criteria.

-The current Romanian government established a self-imposed criterion to reach a certain level of real convergence as a steering anchor to decide the appropriate target year for ERM II membership and Euro adoption.
-In March 2018, the National Plan for the Adoption of the Euro scheduled the date for euro adoption in Romania as 2024.
-Nevertheless, in early 2021, this date was postponed to 2027 or 2028, and once again to 2029 in late 2021 and then pushed to 2026.
+The previous Romanian government adopted a self-imposed benchmark for achieving a certain level of real convergence, using it as a guiding reference to determine the appropriate target year for ERM II membership and eventual euro adoption.
+In March 2023, it set the goal of joining the eurozone’s “antechamber” (ERM II) in 2026 and adopting the euro in 2029.
+However, these self-imposed targets are outdated and unrealistic, as Romania’s large fiscal deficit is unlikely to allow the country to join the eurozone before 2030, at the earliest.